metasnf: Meta Clustering with Similarity Network Fusion in R: Meta clustering

 \subsection{Adjusted Rand indices}

-After generating a broad space of cluster solutions, we can summarize this space through simple clustering of the cluster solutions (meta clustering).
+Meta clustering enables efficient characterization of the generated cluster solutions by clustering those solutions into a manageable number of groups of solutions, referred to as meta clusters.
 Pairwise similarities between cluster solutions are calculated in \pkg{metasnf} through the adjusted Rand index (ARI; \cite{hubert_comparing_1985}).
-The original Rand index \citep{rand_objective_1971} is calculated as the fraction of all pairs of observations that clustered consistently (together or apart) between two cluster solutions.
-The ARI is an adjusted-for-chance variation of the Rand index, that takes on a value of 1 for two identical cluster solutions, 0 for two cluster solutions that share the same similarity as two random cluster solutions, and values below 0 for cluster solutions that are less similar to each other than random clusterings.
+The original Rand index \citep{rand_objective_1971} is calculated as the fraction of all pairs of observations that clustered consistently (i.e., together in both solutions or apart in both solutions) between two cluster solutions.
+The ARI is an adjusted-for-chance variation of the Rand index that takes on a value of 1 for two identical cluster solutions, 0 for two cluster solutions that share the same similarity as two random cluster solutions, and values below 0 for cluster solutions that are less similar to each other than random clusterings.